Skip to main content

 A café or bistro restaurant has an intimate and relaxed atmosphere.
 Many people enjoy going to these types of restaurants to work and socialize.
 Cafés specialize in coffee, espresso, tea, and small food items.
 Bistros are like cafés but may offer a wider variety of food options.

-Service in a café or bistro is over the counter, and customers serve themselves when their order is ready.
-Many customers use online ordering, so their items are ready when they get to the café or bistro, whether curbside or in-house pickup.
+Service in a café or bakery is over the counter at the POS or in-line, and customers serve themselves when their order is ready.
+Many customers use online ordering for bakeries and cafes, so their items are ready when they arrive, whether curbside or in-house pickup.

 Bar and pub restaurants are known for having a wide variety of alcohol and a lively atmosphere.
 These are often associated with watching sports, playing games, and live music.

-Many bars and pubs have fast QR code ordering and payments.
+Many bars and pubs have fast ordering through servers tableside or on their own with QR codes.
 These significantly streamline the experience because guests don’t have to wait their turn while the bartender manually takes each order.
-QR codes allow guests to enter their order from their own device, automatically sending it to the point of sale system.
+QR codes allow guests to enter their order from their own device, automatically sending it to the bar point of sale system.

 The food truck concept is essentially a mobile restaurant.
 With limited space, it’s common for food trucks to offer a limited menu focusing on a specific type of food.
 Food trucks are unique because they can move and travel to customers.